Benson567/Benson567/README.md

 <!---
 Benson567/Benson567 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes

---->
+ /ghost open ---> ghost set 1
+if ghost value = 1
+right click --> renmove block